WHQ & Nat Turner Live Events arrives 2017

 This is an amazing show from our Sisters & Brothers of the London African Gospel Choir.
 They do an amazing take on Paul Simon's Graceland album & are just so full of joy it's totally overwhelming.

-We've packed out multiple Graceland dates at Wylam & sold out Hall One of the Sage Gateshead last Xmas too.
+We've packed out multiple Graceland dates at Wylam, sold out Hall One of Sage Gateshead & toured it all over the country, selling out the 1900 cap London Barbican in early 2022.

 This is another show we present each year from our Brother Louis' Transatlantic Ensemble crew.
 Here you can see the audience reaction to an amazing night, where they paid respectful & musically astounding homage to David's finest recordings.